 Press the button to call your nurse for help.
-We want you to CALL so you don't FALL!
 If you need help moving around, please call before getting up.
 We want to keep you safe.

 Daily Room Clean

 For your health and safety, our Environmental Services staff will clean your room daily.
 If you have additional housekeeping needs, please let our staff know.